 News » Page 33

-Here's a look at some of the big sports stories you'll be talking about today, Monday, Aug.
-10.
+Here's a look at some of the big sports stories making headlines today, Tuesday, Sept.
+15.

 A downtown Dallas rally by presidential hopeful Donald Trump produced some of the sharpest scenes of conflict yet.

 in Viral Videos

 "The Science Guy" explains how our brains process so much information when everything in our world is connected to the Internet, using a language everyone can understand.

 Your daily look at the stories that will be talked about today.

 Police say a repeat shoplifter has been caught with his pants up — but full of raspberry cookies.